optimagic-dev/optimagic/docs/source/algorithms.md

     "Nelder-Mead".
 "Powell".
 "CG".
 "BFGS".
 "Newton-CG".
 "L-BFGS-B".
 "TNC".
 "COBYLA".
     "SLSQP". "trust-constr". "dogleg". "trust-ncg". "trust-exact". "trust-krylov".
     or a custom function for local minimization, default is "L-BFGS-B".
-    - **n_iter**: (int) The number of basin-hopping iterations resulting in a total of n_iter + 1 local minimization.
+    - **n_local_optimizations**: (int) The number local optimizations.
 Default is 100 as in scipy's default.
-    - **temperature_parameter**: (float) Controls the randomness in the optimization process.
+    - **temperature**: (float) Controls the randomness in the optimization process.
 Higher the temperatures the larger jumps in function value will be accepted.
 Default is 1.0 as in scipy's default.
     - **stepsize**: (float) Maximum step size.
 Default is 0.5 as in scipy's default.
-    - **local_minimizer_options**: (dict) Additional keyword arguments for the local minimizer.
+    - **local_algo_options**: (dict) Additional keyword arguments for the local minimizer.
 Check the documentation of the local scipy algorithms for details on what is supported.
     - **take_step**: (callable) Replaces the default step-taking routine.
 Default is None as in scipy's default.
     - **accept_test**: (callable) Define a test to judge the acception of steps.
 Default is None as in scipy's default.
     - **interval**: (int) Determined how often the step size is updated.
 Default is 50 as in scipy's default.
-    - **n_iter_success**: (int) Number of iterations the global minimum estimate stays the same to stops the algorithm.
+    - **convergence.n_unchanged_iterations**: (int) Number of iterations the global minimum estimate stays the same to stops the algorithm.
 Default is None as in scipy's default.
     - **seed**: (None, int, numpy.random.Generator,numpy.random.RandomState)Default is None as in scipy's default.
     - **target_accept_rate**: (float) Adjusts the step size.
 Default is 0.5 as in scipy's default.
     - **stepwise_factor**: (float) Step size multiplier upon each step.
 Lies between (0,1), default is 0.9 as in scipy's default.